 To make the best out of your upcoming workation, you should pay attention to the following tips:

 - Plan well ahead.
 Organize your personal life properly before you leave, e.g. find someone to take care of your cat or to open your mail, do you want to sublet your apartment, etc.

 - Clarify if your company is going to pay for the workation or parts of it.

 - Define your goals.
 What do you want to achieve during the workation, both personally and professionally?

 - Agree with your employer or client on availability, working hours, and goals.

 - Set times for regular meetings with your company.
 Pay attention to time zones.

 - Organize technology.
-You will need at least a laptop, a VPN, smartphone, headset, and you should also bring a mobile hotspot in case your local internet doesn’t work.
+You will need at least a laptop, a VPN, smartphone, headset, and you should also bring a global hotspot in case your local internet doesn’t work.

 - Check if you need a work visa in your destination country and where you have to pay taxes.

 - Learn ways to stay productive while working remotely in case you are not experienced with it.